shecho/technical-test/client/README.md

 ## Acknowledgments

 - How to "hate" JS after loving it and its frameworks
-- I felt I didn't do a great job and that it cuold be better, but I feel really happy anyways.
+- I felt I didn't do a great job and that it could be better, but I feel really happy anyways.
 I really enjoyed and learned a lot.